Find Or Update Drivers Using Driver Identifier

 If your drivers are not causing any problems it is debatable whether you even need to update them – see Should I Update Drivers.

-However, if you do need to find a driver for an unknown device, or can’t find an updated driver, Driver Identifier is a neat solution which can help.
-Whilst the scan and identification of drivers is automated, the download and installation is not – so some care is needed to choose the right driver.
+However, if you do need to find one for an unknown device, or can’t find an updated version, Driver Identifier is a neat solution which can help.
+Whilst the scan and identification is automated, the download and installation is not – so some care is needed to choose the right driver.
 Always create a new system restore point beforehand in case of problems.